 And, while many people often ignore the foundation of a home, truth is, it’s undoubtedly one of the most vital aspects of the structure.
 When it’s strong, your home will last for generations to come.

-When it’s weak, however, a myriad of issues can plague your Texas home.
+When it’s weak, however, a myriad of issues can plague your Dallas home.
 Your floor may become out of level.
 Walls may crack and cave in.
 Your roof could also appear bowed or wavy.
 At worst, your home could come crumbling down.

 Now, there are two types of foundations in Texas: poured concrete slab foundations, and pier and beam foundations.

 In today’s article, we’ll share with you all the information you need to know about the two types of home foundations commonly found in Dallas, Texas.
 Let’s get started, shall we?

 This foundation is formed with lumbar and then filled with concrete.
 Often, it’s made stronger by the insertion of vertical steel reinforcing rods.

 Many builders prefer this foundation for its simplicity and cost-effectiveness.
 Its popularity arose soon after World War II when veterans were trooping back home to their families and settling down.
 Builders needed an easier, quicker and efficient way to build houses.

 Builders still use poured concrete slab foundations to this day, in part due to their versatility.

 - Maintenance: Poured concrete foundations are practically maintenance-free.
 Naturally, they neither rot nor decay.
 So in the long-term, this means more money left in your wallet.